DannyDainton/newman-reporter-htmlextra/README.md

 | `--reporter-htmlextra-noSyntaxHighlighting` | An optional flag which allows you disable the code syntax highlighting.
 This _could_ enhance the performance of opening larger reports. | `newman run collection.json -r htmlextra --reporter-htmlextra-noSyntaxHighlighting`|
 | `--reporter-htmlextra-showFolderDescription` | An optional flag which allows you to show all the folder descriptions, in the final report | `newman run collection.json -r htmlextra --reporter-htmlextra-showFolderDescription`|
 | `--reporter-htmlextra-timezone` | An optional flag which allows you to set the timezone on the final report's timestamp | `newman run collection.json -r htmlextra --reporter-htmlextra-timezone "Australia/Sydney"`|

-Custom templates can be passed to the `htmlextra` reporter via the `--reporter-htmlextra-template <path>` flag.
-The [default template](./lib/dashboard-template.hbs) is used in all other cases.

 ---